sudheeshe/RFM_Customer_Segmentation/README.md

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_28.jpg?raw=true)

-- I build final Kmean model with `n_clusters=4,
+- I build final KMean model with `n_clusters=4,
   and combining the cluster predictions with the dataset.
-  So the final data will look like below:
+  So here the final data will look like:

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_29.jpg?raw=true)

-- Lets visualize the clusters predicted by KMeans
+- Let's visualize the clusters predicted by KMeans

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_30.jpg?raw=true)

-- We can clearly see that clusters `purple` is good set of customers
+- We can clearly see that clusters `PURPLE` is good set of customers
-- cluster `yellow` seems like about to churn customers
+- Cluster `YELLOW` seems like about to churn customers
-- cluster `light-orange` maybe a churned or about to churn customers since Receny is high(i.e no recent purchase) Frequency is less, Monetary is also average
+- Cluster `LIGHT_ORANGE` maybe a churned or about to churn customers since Recency is high(i.e. no recent purchase) Frequency is less, Monetary is also average
-- clsuter `blue` would be possibly new set of customers since Recency is low (i.e they made recent purchases), Frequency and Monetary is low, may be because they just started using the company services
+- Clsuter `BLUE` would be possibly new set of customers since Recency is low (i.e. they made recent purchases), Frequency and Monetary is low, may be because they just started using the company services

 ### Deployment

-- created a new dataset by combining CustomerID column and mapping the cluster with a meaningful names the data sample is below:
+- Created a new dataset by combining CustomerID column and mapping the cluster with a meaningful names the data sample is below:

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_31.jpg?raw=true)